benjamincjackson/unix_tips_etc/Bash/split-strings-in-shell.md

 ### Splitting strings in Bash

 This syntax can be used to split (actually delete portions of) strings in different shells, including Bash.
-I've found it useful when parsing samples out of filenames or from paths, etc.,

 ```sh
 ${var#*SubStr} # will drop begin of string upto first occur of SubStr